-Join both the oldest and the largest fraternity in the world.
+Would you like to belong to the oldest and largest fraternity in the world?

 Why are so many men joining Free Masons?

 Freemasonry is a voluntary, fraternal organization, composed of men of good will, good character and good reputation, whom in most jurisdictions around the world, believe in an Almighty Creator and practice the spirit of universal brotherhood to man.

 They are loyal to their country and devote their time to the principles of friendship and fellowship.
 Their focus is to be of service to all mankind.

 For many men, Freemasonry fulfills a part of themselves that they intrinsically felt was missing.
 Whether it be the social, the philosophical, the spiritual, the historical or simply a sense of community with others; you will find within Freemasonry that part of you which you seek.

 If I become a Free Mason, what is their Mission?